rust-project-primer/book/src/testing/snapshot.md

   the same way deterministically.
 - **Data transformations**: When you want to test a function that transforms data, you can use it to record outputs.
 - **Command-line tools**: If you want to write unit tests for a CLI tool, you can use snapshot testing to capture and compare the standard output that the CLI tool produces for various invocations.

 # Insta

 Insta ([website][insta], [docs][insta-docs], [repo][insta-repo]) is at the time
-of writing the most popular snapshot testing framework in Rust.
-It comes batteries-included with a command-line tool that allows you to review and record the outputs of your snapshot tests.
+of writing the most popular snapshot testing framework in the Rust ecosystem.
+It comes batteries-included with support for different snapshot serialization formats and a command-line tool that allows you to review and record the outputs of your snapshot tests.

-### Using Insta
+### Insta Concepts

 Insta has a command-line tool called `cargo-insta` that you can use to record and update stored snapshots.
 Using this is not mandatory, but it makes it easier to manage, review and update snapshots.
+You can install it with cargo:

+    cargo install cargo-insta

-It has some macros that allow you to take a snapshot of some value, which will be written into a file.
-Depending on what you want to take a snapshot of, you can use the `Display` output, the `Debug` output, or a variety of serde encodings (JSON, TOML, YAML, CSV, RON).
+It has several macros that allow you to take a snapshot of some value, which will be written into a file.
+They differ in how they serialize the value: depending on what you want to take a snapshot of, you can use the `Display` output, the `Debug` output, or a variety of serde encodings (JSON, TOML, YAML, CSV, RON).
 When using the serde encodings, the types that you are storing snapshots of must implement serde's `Serialize`.

 | Macro | Description |
 | --- | --- |